 A: Because we want our physical releases to be special.
 We love to curate unique and sometimes ridiculously elaborate releases, which are usually only limited to a few hundred copies.
 It's unfortunate that there are some who resell our releases at heightened prices, but for every one of those Ebay opportunists there are a hundred enthusiastic fans who do with the release what was intended: geek out.

-Q: I am a subscriber to the Flexi Disc series, and I have moved.
+Q: I am a subscriber to a subscription series, and I have moved.
 How do I change my address?

 A: Maybe!
 If you are interested in applying to be an intern with Joyful Noise you'll need to fill out an internship application so we can determine if you are the right fit.